ctn-waterloo/website/ctn_waterloo/content/people/peter-suma.md

 in Spiking Neurons".

 Workign with Dr. Eliasmith and the team at Applied Brain Research Inc.
-(http://appliedbrainresearch.com) in commercializing their ground breaking research in artificial intelligence as co-CEO of Applied Brain Research Inc.
+(http://appliedbrainresearch.com) on commercializing their ground breaking research in artificial intelligence as co-CEO of Applied Brain Research Inc.

 Previous Academics: Hon.
 B.Sc. from the University of Toronto, a M.B.A. from the